erwinpasia/ERP-Data-Engineering-Capstone-Project-V2/README.md

     </a>
 </p>

-# Modern Data Platform Architecture
+# Modernize Version of the Data Platform Architecture

-This project provides a cloud-native, modern data platform architecture for an e-commerce business, shifting from traditional on-premise and self-managed systems to fully managed, scalable, and serverless cloud services.
+This possible alternative project provides a cloud-native, modern data platform architecture for an e-commerce business, shifting from traditional on-premise and self-managed systems to fully managed, scalable, and serverless cloud services.
 This design leverages Snowflake, Databricks, and real-time processing technologies to align with current data engineering best practices.

 ## Project Overview